cdue/composer/README.md

 # composer-soap
-Simple and light Docker image base on composer/composer (alpine) and containing soap extension
+Docker image base on composer/composer (alpine) and containing soap and xdebug extensions